 This code is mainly about the structure and organization of facilities for refugees by the German government or other institutions.
 For example, Bild and Morgenpost wrote about accommodations, leisure activities and whether or not refugees have to pay for those facilities by their selves.
-For instance, Morgenpost reports about wooden houses that have been built in Leipzig for refugees ( ).
+For instance, Morgenpost reports about wooden houses that have been built in Leipzig for refugees (Hilscher, 2015a).
 Besides, many asked how much money is going to be spend on refugees and their facilities.
 Bild stated for example in their article, ‘reader’s question: “Who pays the phone costs of refugees?”
 Bild: They pay all phone cost by their pocket money.
-It is the most important property because they can stay in contact with their families’ (, ).
+It is the most important property because they can stay in contact with their families’ (Bild, 2015g).
 This frequently asked question might indicate that the general prejudice may be that too much money is going to refugees and their facilities.
 However, Bild refuted this prejudice in their answer.
-The also ed for migrantsThis code is chosen because it represents the questions that arise on how to facilitate all refugees.
+The tabloids also often reported about the lack of personnel, the lack of logistics and the lack of accommodations for migrants.
+This code is chosen because it represents the questions that arise on how to facilitate all refugees.
 This is an important question in Germany since authorities struggle with the problem of overwork and a lack of accommodation.
 In addition, many German citizens worry about the money the government spends on refugee facilities.
 This could be noticed from the reader’s questions, which contained often prejudices, which Bild answered and rejected several times in their articles.
 This means that refugee facilities are an important topic in German society.

 5.4 Integration